grafana/aws-workshop/site/docs/lab1/2_tour.md

     :::info

-    We have already configured Private Data Source Connect for you here, but if you want t configure it in your own environment, you can read more about it here:
+    We have already configured Private Data Source Connect for you here, but if you want to configure it in your own environment, you can read more about it here:

     https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/

     :::

-1. Now let's run a database query.
+1. Now let's run a database query on our RDS database instance.
 From the top of the data source edit page, click on the **Explore data** button.

     OR, from the side menu navigate to **Explore** and then select the **tickets-db** data source.